-Sexual Orientation means one's physical, emotional, romantic, or sexual attraction to people of a particular gender or multiple genders, or lack thereof, and is distinct from their gender Housing Authority of the City and County of San Francisco Housing Choice Voucher Administrative Plan-020125 expression or gender identity.
+Sexual Orientation means one's physical, emotional, romantic, or sexual attraction to people of a particular gender or multiple genders, or lack thereof, and is distinct from their gender expression or gender identity.
 A person's sexual orientation may be identified by terms including, but not limited to, asexual, bisexual, gay, lesbian, heterosexual, homosexual, pansexual, and queer.